CarinaMic/Anatomy-IntersectionDistribution-Analysis/README.md

 # Anatomy-IntersectionDistribution-Analysis

-# MATLAB classes for analyzing intersections and distributions of 3D defect models
+MATLAB classes for analyzing intersections and distributions of 3D defect models.
 Developed in the context of orthopaedic research for pelvic defect evaluation, but also applicable to other anatomical or technical surface models.

 - **Intersection.m** – computation of intersections between defect volume models, intersection thresholds
 - **Distribution.m** – statistical evaluation and visualization (frequencies)